top of page

 Can anyone please enlighten me as to why group hiking is so much more popular in summer than winter?

-Seriously, I’m relatively new to this whole hiking thing, and I just assumed the blazing heat would slow people down.
 Nope—it's the complete opposite.
-I can barely keep up with all the hikes happening......when the sun’s trying to fry us alive!
+I can barely keep up with all the hikes happening......when the sun’s trying to fry us alive! .

-It’s the kind of hike that’s perfect for people who don't want to travel far—but don’t be fooled, this isn’t some casual stroll through the neighborhood.
+It’s the kind of hike that’s perfect for people who don't want to travel far - but don’t be fooled, this isn’t some casual stroll through the neighbourhood.

 .